- August 18, 2016

 "Gone In November" is a single-player adventure game that explores the theme of depression.
 As a patient with a terminal illness, you'll experience the character's emotional journey, filled with texting inactive social media accounts, watering cacti, and isolating yourself.
 The game challenges the player to confront feelings of loneliness and the impact of modern society, where closeness can still feel isolating.

-- The execution of the story is poor, with confusing dialogue, grammatical errors, and overlapping text that detracts from the overall experience.
+- The execution of the story is often confusing, with overlapping text and poor grammar that detracts from the overall experience and makes it difficult to follow.

 “The unclear parts of the story mar what seems to be a strong beginning, and the intriguing points lack sufficient development.”